 Agnes’ success in the Financial Freedom Workshop can be seen in her rising credit score, which skyrocketed from 520 to 720 by the time she completed the class – a whopping 200 points!

 “In the Financial Freedom Workshop, I came to more fully understand the theory and practicality behind the value of a good credit score,” she said.

-In the Homebuyer’s Club, Agnes and her classmates went on to learn about a range of topics related to homeownership, including types of properties, financing options and home maintenance.
+In the Homebuyer’s Club, Agnes went on to learn about a range of topics related to homeownership, including types of properties, financing options and home maintenance.
 Booker appreciated the valuable insight Agnes shared from her personal experience as a previous homeowner.

 “Whatever lesson that we were teaching, Agnes always had additional information that she could provide,” Booker recalled.
 “She had been through the process before as both a homebuyer and a homeowner and was able to help communicate to other participants what to expect so they would not be blindsided.”